Space-Time Reasoning in Logic

 To put it plain, one obtains one spatial point from another using a

 x' = x + Δx,

 which becomes differential in the infinitesimal case:

 A combination of a spatial position and momentum (roughly proportional to velocity, or, in general, being some linear combinations of the elements of the tangent space) represents a point of the system's phase space.
 In this way, the three levels of modus ponens reproduce the structure of classical mechanics, with specific assertion treated as the points of a configuration space and general statements forming the corresponding phase space.
 In mechanics, the same point can be linked to a range of other points by different operators from the tangent space; similarly, different people draw different conclusions from the same premises in different situations.
 For instance, one might consider the logical analogs of longitudinal and transverse displacements.
 Thus, in a two-dimensional space, one can distinguish the acts like

 (x1, y) = (x, y) + (Δx1, 0)

 (x2, y) = (x1, y) + (Δx2, 0)

 (x', y) = (x, y) + (Δx, 0)

-The first case corresponds to a chain of logical inference:
+The former case corresponds to the chain of logical inference

 S is M1 → (All M1 are P1) → S is P1